Lerche House: History

 Württembergske left the country when Christian VI died in 1747 and the house was then purchased by general Christian Lerche (1692-1757).
 It was later passed on to his son and grandson.

 The building was expanded with an extra floor when it was acquired by the Danish state to make room for the growing central administration in 1805.

 Architecture

 The building is 25 bays long and designed in Rococo style.
-Among the partly surviving interiors is the dining room with murals and door pieces by Jacob Fabris.
+Among the partly surviving interiors is a dining room with murals and door pieces by Jacob Fabris.

 Today

-The building is now home to the Minister for Immigration, Integration and Housing.
+The building is now home to the Minister for Immigration and Integration.
 Prior to the 2015 Danish general election, it housed the Ministry of Economy.